googlemaps-samples/codelab-maps-nearby-search-js/README.md

-Build a Location-Based Place Picker with Google Maps Platform
+Build a Nearby Business Search service with Google Maps Platform
 ============

-Learn to use Google Maps Platform's Maps and Places APIs to build a place picker, which geolocates the user and shows interesting POIs and businesses around them.
-The app will integrate location, photos, place data and more.
+Learn to use Google Maps Platform’s Maps and Places APIs to build a local business search, which geolocates the user and shows interesting places around them.
+The app integrates location, place details, place photos, and more.

-This is the code referenced in the [Build a Location-Based Place Picker with Google Maps Platform](https://codelabs.developers.google.com/) code lab from Google.
+This is the code referenced in the [Build a Nearby Business Search service with Google Maps Platform](https://codelabs.developers.google.com/) code lab from Google.

 What You'll Learn
 ------------